skfl/andersen-task/README.md

 ### This project was created during Andersen java course

+## Tags
+Git tags used to mark different stages in projects' lifecycle.
+You can use them to quickly navigate to and inspect the state.
+* v0.1.0 - console application (Task 1 - 3)

 ## Contributors

 * <a href="https://github.com/DenisBratuh/" style="text-decoration: none;color: white"> Bratukh Denys </a>